leandrodalbo/catalog-configuration/README.md

-# catalog-configuration
+# Catalog Configurations

-Catalog demo App, centralized properties
+Catalog demo App, centralized properties.

+The properties defined in this project will be picked by by the configuration service, responsible of providing centralized configurations.